 Our kids used to hop on their ride-on toys and race around this tree with abandon!

 One of our favorite funny home videos shows our youngest two riding a little bus with a coat completely covering their eyes.
 You could hear us hold our breath as they veered around the tree, barely keeping from falling off the deck, laughing hysterically in glee.

 I don’t remember any major accidents and thankfully we’ve only had one broken bone in all these years!

-Throughout our parenting years we’ve hosted birthday parties, cookouts, a surprise graduation party, a sweet sixteen party (details coming soon!) and many holidays for our extended family.
+Throughout our parenting years we’ve hosted birthday parties, cookouts, a surprise graduation party, a sweet sixteen party as well as many holidays for our extended family.